teddythetwig/openshift-extras/admin/load-balancer/README.md

-After enabling the LBaaS module as described in the section on configuring the daemon, edit /etc/openshift/load-balancer.conf to set the appropriate values for LBAAS_HOST, LBAAS_TENANT, LBAAS_KEYSTONE_HOST, LBAAS_KEYSTONE_USERNAME, LBAAS_KEYSTONE_PASSWORD, andLBAAS_KEYSTONE_TENANT, to match your LBaaS configuration.
+After enabling the LBaaS module as described in the section on configuring the daemon, edit /etc/openshift/load-balancer.conf to set the appropriate values for LBAAS_HOST, LBAAS_TENANT, LBAAS_TIMEOUT, LBAAS_OPEN_TIMEOUT, LBAAS_KEYSTONE_HOST, LBAAS_KEYSTONE_USERNAME, LBAAS_KEYSTONE_PASSWORD, and LBAAS_KEYSTONE_TENANT, to match your LBaaS configuration.

 Monitors
 --------